McTavishLab/collab-paper/README.md

 - https://www.youtube.com/watch?v=euNvxWaRQMY save tables as pdf with Python
 - Demo: setting up an opentree kernel, [instructions here](https://opentreeoflife.github.io/jupyter-venv)

+### May 4
+- Check mantidae run for Randy, alignment assertion error
+-
 ### April 27, 2022

 – Q: How to use new version of physcraper in our jupyter notebook?